lubuntu-team/manual/source/3/3.2/3.2.4/date_and_time.rst

 How to launch
 -------------
-To launch date and time from the menu -> Prefrences -> LXQt settings -> Date and Time.
+To launch date and time from the menu -> Preferences -> LXQt settings -> Date and Time.
 From LXQt configuration center under the system settings header at the bottom press the date and time button or from the command line run

 .. code::